MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 Some AI model types include a feature to quickly test the performance for your trained version<!--Edit okay?
 I got a bit lost here.--> with real data of your choosing.
 Select **Quick test** to see your model in action.

-After you finish evaluating your newly trained model, you have two choices:
+After you finish evaluating your newly trained model, you have two options:

 - **Publish your model**: For more information about when to publish a model, see [When should I publish my model?](publish-model.md#when-should-i-publish-my-model).
 - **Create a new version**: For more information about when to create a new version, see [When should I create a new version?](#when-should-i-create-a-new-version).